3,4-Methylenedioxy-N-ethylamphetamine: Synthesis

-MDEA is typically synthesized from essential oils such as safrole or piperonal.
+The chemical synthesis of MDEA has been described.
+It is typically synthesized from essential oils such as safrole or piperonal.

 History

 Alexander Shulgin conducted research on methylenedioxy compounds in the 1960s.
 In a 1967 lab notebook entry, Shulgin briefly mentioned a colleague's report of no effect from the substance with a 100 mg dose.
 Shulgin later characterized the substance in his book PiHKAL.